DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/docs/error_tracking.md

 DatadogSdk.instance.initialize(configuration);
 ```

-This will enable native crash reporting for iOS and Android.
+This enables native crash reporting for iOS and Android.

 ## Manually uploading iOS dSYMs to Datadog